CGrabda/AssemblyFunctionExtraction/README.md

         file: file to extract from

     Returns:
-        for each function, its disassembly, the offset in the binary at which the function begins, and the offset at which it ends.
+        information about each function in the file
     """
     ...
 ```